 The Finn House, she said, is owned by cousins who live in Toronto, London and Switzerland, and it's one of the most popular properties.

 "So many experiences have been had there, and so many diverse people have lived there, that it really has an interesting aura,'' she says.

-That was the two-bedroom Trapper's Haven on Trapper Lake, just north of Lake Namekagon off scenic County Road D. It didn't have the character of the Finn House, but it was only $90 a night and had a stone fireplace, a nice kitchen, a two-car garage and a sloping lawn framed by big, beautiful firs.
+That was the two-bedroom Trapper's Haven on Trapper Lake, just north of Lake Namekagon off scenic County Road D. It didn't have the character of the Finn House, but it had a stone fireplace, a nice kitchen, a two-car garage and a sloping lawn framed by big, beautiful firs.

 There was a tiny patch of sand next to a rowboat and the dock, where we watched the sun set over the lake.